nasa-gibs/worldview/config/default/common/config/metadata/stories/hls_intro/step001.md

-For the past 10 years, Worldview has been providing daily, global, true color, surface reflectance imagery at 250 meter resolution and the time has come for a major update!
+Worldview has been providing daily, global, true color, surface reflectance imagery at 250 meter resolution and the time has come for a major update!